ARM-software/SDS-Framework/documentation/theory.md

 The DSP or ML algorithms that are tested operate on blocks and are executed periodically.
 This documentation uses these terms:

-- **Block size**: is the number of bytes processed by a DSP or ML compute node.
+- **Data Block**: is a set of input or output data which is processed in one step by a DSP or ML compute note.
+- **Block size**: is the number of bytes of a data block.
 - **Interval**: is the periodic time interval that the compute node executes.

 ![SDSIO Interface for Player and Recorder](images/SDS-InOut.png)